Leicestershire Community Champions Awards 2020

 A young community fundraiser who has used the pandemic to create positive change and fundraise for a charity close to their heart.
 Using their initiative and creativity to be an inspirational member of their community.

 Winner: Alex Hallam

 4. Fundraiser of the year – Sponsored by Octopus Energy

 An individual over the age of 18 that has raised a significant amount for charity or has used an innovative way to fundraise and inspire the community.

 A community fundraiser who has used the pandemic to create positive change and fundraise for a charity close to their heart.
 Using their initiative and creativity to raise money.

 5. Sustainability – Sponsored by Fischer Future Heat

 A person or organisation that is making a valuable difference to making our community a more environmentally sustainable place to live, work and enjoy.

-For this award we are looking for a person or organisation who has a effective purpose-driven approach to sustainability and is making a positive change to the environment.
+A person or organisation who has an effective purpose-driven approach to sustainability and is making a positive change to the environment.
 For this award we are looking at energy use reduction, sustainable supply chain and a reduction of carbon footprint.

 Your Local Air Ambulance